garden-io/garden/docs/reference/providers/container.md

     # If specified, this provider will only be used in the listed environments.
 Note that an empty array effectively
     # disables the provider.
 To use a provider in all environments, omit this field.
     environments:

+    # **Stability: Experimental**.
+Subject to breaking changes within minor releases.
+    #
+    # Extra flags to pass to the `docker build` command.
+Will extend the `spec.extraFlags` specified in each container
+    # Build action.
+    dockerBuildExtraFlags:
 ```
 ## Configuration Keys